Spear phishing: What is it and how to prevent it

 Some advice to help you prevent these attacks

 Beside being careful, you have other options to prevent spear phishing.
-Hackers might be subtle but being scammed is not a fatality and you can actually protect yourself and your personal data by taking the following steps :
+Hackers can be subtle, but falling victim to a scam is not inevitable.
+You can protect yourself and your personal data by taking the following steps:

-1. Keep in mind that any piece of information (name, picture, …) posted on social media can be used maliciously.
-When possible, make your accounts private and avoid publishing too much information about your responsabilities, suppliers, clients, processes or operational aspects of your business in your LinkedIn profiles.
+1. Keep in mind that hackers can maliciously exploit any information you post on social media, such as your name or picture.
+When possible, make your accounts private and avoid publishing too much information about your responsibilities, suppliers, clients, processes or operational aspects of your business in your LinkedIn profiles.

 2. Avoid publishing too much information about your staff in your website as well.
 Don’t provide their email, use a form instead to invite visitors requesting for informations.